 Gizzards are one of a loosely defined group of miscellaneous chicken parts known as the giblets (which also includes the heart and liver in addition to the gizzard).
 These are the parts you find in the little bag usually stuffed into the bird’s cavity—but the gizzards can also be purchased separately.

-That’s why I’m sharing this delicious recipe with you!!!
+That’s why I’m sharing this delicious pressure cooker recipe with you!!!

 I, like many others, were afraid that gizzards would be tough and gross.
 But by pressure cooking them they are deliciously delicate and melt in your mouth tender.

 Have you ever eaten chicken gizzards?
 Why or why not?
-What do you think of Chicken Gizzards??
+What do you think of my Instant Pot Chicken Gizzards??

 - Pressure Cooker Chicken Gizzard with Gravy

 - Chicken Liver Nuggets with Southwest Ranch Dip